Inside

 On the wall are three hatchments.
 In the 18th century, after a person of ‘quality’ died, the family coat of arms could be hung over the doorway of the house for a month, and then placed in the parish church in perpetuity.
 The mottos are: Death the Gate of Life, In heaven Rest and By Faith and Virtue.

-The North Isle and Organ
+The North Aisle and Organ

-The Main Isle and Altar
+The Main Aisle and Altar

 The Vestries